PopulateTools/gobierto/docs/developing-module.md

 Gobierto modules implement well defined and isolated features of the application.
 Examples of modules are:

 - Gobierto Budgets: municipalities budgets visualization.
-- Gobierto Officials: senior officials official information and agenda publication.
+- Gobierto People: senior officials official information and agenda publication.
 - Gobierto Observatory: indicators and statics of a municipality.
-- Gobierto CMS: small CMS system.
 - Gobierto Participation: participation in phased processes.
-- Gobierto Indicators: indicators ita, informparticipa and gci
+- Gobierto Observatory: indicators ita, informparticipa and gci
 - Gobierto Plans: plans

 Modules can be activated or disabled by the **manager**, but their code will be included in all the installations of Gobierto.